Resident safety is of the utmost importance. Residents need to feel and be safe throughout their training at the University of Calgary.

 - maintaining a road-worthy vehicle and driving safely

 Psychological wellbeing is enhanced when the learning environment is free from intimidation, harassment and discrimination.
-Concerns about these aspects of your program should be brought to the attention of the Division Director and Program Administrator, documented on preceptor evaluations and rotation evaluations.
+Concerns about these aspects of your program should be brought to the attention of your Director or Postgraduate Director and documented on preceptor evaluations and rotation evaluations.
 Any concerns brought forward will be kept strictly confidential and treated with the utmost respect.

 Residents are not expected to participate in any situations that contravene their professional responsibilities and professional ethics.
-If impartial advice is needed, you are encouraged to contact the ombudsperson.
+If impartial advice is needed, you are encouraged to contact the ombudsman.

-Visit the Policies and Procedures section of the website to view the Resident Safety Policy.
+Visit the Policies and Procedures section of the website to view Family Medicine’s Resident Safety Policy, in addition to PGME’s Resident Safety Policy.